hashkat/hashkat/docs/tutorial04.md

 ## Next Steps

 We have now worked with a few configurations of the twitter suggest follow method.
-Though we did not implement agent types with a follow rate when runing Barabasi configurations, you are encouraged to try doing so, as well running simulations with more agent types, more agents, less regions, etc. The more practice you get using #k@, the better skilled you will be at producing your ideal network simulations.
+Though we did not implement agent types with a follow rate when runing Barabasi configurations, you are encouraged to try doing so, as well running simulations with more agent types, more agents, less regions, etc. The more practice you get using ***#k@***, the better skilled you will be at producing your ideal network simulations.

 Proceed to the next tutorial, where we try using the agent follow model.